Doenja/webcomponent-workshop/README.md

 # Webcomponent Workshop

 In this project you will learn how to create webcomponents in vanilla javascript.
-The webcomponent that you will create is a simple <lib-square> custom element that can receive the attributes size and image and adjust itself accordingly.
+The webcomponent that you will create is a simple <my-square> custom element that can receive the attributes size and image and adjust itself accordingly.

 ### Step 1 - Create a class that will define your webcomponent

 ```
 class MyComponent extends HTMLElement {
   connectedCallback() {